How to File a Personal Injury Claim in Honolulu, HI

 In addition, if you share any portion of fault in the accident, your compensation will be reduced by your percentage of fault.
 For example, if your total award was $10,000 and you were found to be five percent at fault for the accident, your ultimate recovery would be $9,500.

 Because fault can make or break your chances of getting compensation in Hawaii, having a lawyer who can conduct an independent investigation of your accident is critical, no matter if you are negotiating in or out of court.

 Personal Injury Statute of Limitations in Hawaii

 Hawaii law gives you two years from the date of your accident to file a personal injury claim against someone else.
-There are exceptions if the victim is a minor or if you are filing certain types of lawsuits, so arranging a consultation with an attorney as soon as possible can ensure that you don’t miss the deadline.
+There are exceptions for car accident claims if the victim is a minor or if you are filing lawsuits for some other types of claims, so arranging a consultation with an attorney as soon as possible can ensure that you don’t miss the deadline.

 Ready to Learn Your Legal Options?
 Contact Recovery Law Center Today

 Glenn Honda and the entire team at Recovery Law Center are committed to providing comprehensive legal services with minimal disruptions to your life.
 We will demand maximum compensation for your losses and keep you constantly updated on the progress of your case.